Sergei Rachmaninoff: 1894–1900: Symphony No. 1, depression, and conducting debut

-Rachmaninoff fell into a depression that lasted for three years, during which he had writer's block and composed almost nothing.
-He described this time as "Like the man who had suffered a stroke and for a long time had lost the use of his head and hands".
-He made a living by giving piano lessons.
+Rachmaninoff experienced a depression that lasted three years, during which he struggled with writer's block and composed very little music.
+He described this period as being "like a man who had suffered a stroke and for a long time had lost the use of his head and hands."
+To support himself, he gave piano lessons.
 A stroke of good fortune came from Savva Mamontov, a Russian industrialist and founder of the Moscow Private Russian Opera, who offered Rachmaninoff the post of assistant conductor for the 1897–98 season.
 The cash-strapped composer accepted, conducting Samson and Delilah by Camille Saint-Saëns as his first opera on 12 October 1897.
 By the end of February 1899, Rachmaninoff attempted composition and completed two short piano pieces, Morceau de Fantaisie and Fughetta in F major.
 Two months later, he travelled to London for the first time to perform and conduct, earning positive reviews.

-During his time conducting in Moscow, Rachmaninoff was engaged to Natalia Satina.
-However, the Russian Orthodox church and Satina's parents opposed their announcement, thwarting their plans for marriage.
-Rachmaninoff's depression worsened in late 1899 following an unproductive summer; he composed one song, "Fate", which later became one of his Twelve Songs (Op.
+In late 1899, however, his depression worsened following an unproductive summer; he composed one song, "Fate", which later became one of his Twelve Songs (Op.
 21), and left compositions for a proposed return visit to London unfulfilled.
 In an attempt to revive his desire to compose, his aunt arranged for the writer Leo Tolstoy, whom Rachmaninoff greatly admired, to have the composer visit his home and receive words of encouragement.
 The visit was unsuccessful, doing nothing to help him compose with the fluency he had before.